theandrew168/sbs-website/content/posts/testing-with-transactions.md

 }
 ```

-This allows me write code like:
+This allows me to write code like:

 ```go
 // create a Foo within a transaction and then roll it back